alumnx-ai-labs/code-a-thon/README.md

 - You need consistent deployment settings
 - You're deploying multiple services
 - You want to version control your deployment configuration

-### 3. Environment Variables

-No additional environment variables needed for this challenge.

 ## 📚 Documentation References